10 Dividend ETFs to Buy for a Diversified Portfolio

 There's no need to overdo it, of course.
-The U.S. still accounts for 44% of the world's market capitalization, and a diversified portfolio should most always contain a core group of U.S. holdings.
-But it also couldn't hurt to consider international funds, such as the JPMorgan BetaBuilders Canada ETF (BBCA, $26.52).
+The U.S. still accounts for well more than 40% of the world's market capitalization, and a diversified portfolio should most always contain a core group of U.S. holdings.
+But it also couldn't hurt to consider international funds, such as the JPMorgan BetaBuilders Canada ETF (BBCA, $24.74).

 BBCA launched in mid-2018.
 This young fund tracks the Morningstar Canada Target Market Exposure Index, providing exposure to the top 85% of Canada's market capitalization.
-Today, the ETF holds more than 100 Canadian stocks with an average market cap of $32 billion.
+Today, the ETF holds nearly 100 Canadian stocks with an average market cap of $32 billion.

 Like many single-country funds, BetaBuilders Canada ETF is top-heavy in more than one way.
-For one, the top 10 holdings – which include Royal Bank of Canada (RY) and Enbridge (ENB) – make up 44% of the fund's assets.
-It's also loaded with financial stocks, at 38% of the fund, which is more than double the next closest sector (energy, at 18%).
-Eight sectors have single-digit exposure.
+For one, the top 10 holdings – which include Shopify (SHOP), Royal Bank of Canada (RY) and Enbridge (ENB) – make up 46% of the fund's assets.
+It's also loaded with financial stocks, at 34% of the fund, which is more than double the next closest sector (energy, at 14%).
+Seven sectors have single-digit exposure.

 If your portfolio is already tilted toward the financial sector, BBCA might not be for you.
 But if you're not, a healthy helping of Canadian dividend stocks provide a decent yield.
 The reasonable 0.19% fee is nice, too.

 Nuveen ESG Mid-Cap Value ETF